sourcegraph/cody/vscode/test/README.md

 # Testing Cody VScode

+> In addition to the normal test locations for the types below there is a special location for temporary [Issue Tests](issues/README.md).

 Cody VScode has four kinds of tests:

 1. Unit tests.
 These are stored alongside the code in files named `.test.ts`.